-For $\delta>1$, the EPs occur at $\gamma=\pm\gamma_{EPs}$.
-Therefore, when $\gamma$ changes from $-\infty$ to $+\infty$, the system will pass through the EPs, here, the adiabaticity might break.
-The comparison of the dynamical levels $\varepsilon_{\mathrm{Dyn}}$ and the adiabatic levels $\varepsilon_{\mathrm{Eigen}}$ for $\delta=3$ is shown in Fig. \ref{fig:fig5}.
-Figure \ref{fig:fig5}(a) and (b) are the real part and the imaginary part of the energy levels.
-We see that in the range of $\gamma<\gamma_{_{EPs}}$, the initial state prepared on either upper or lower level can follow the real part of adiabatic energy level perfectly.
-Whereas, in the range from $-\gamma_{_{EPs}}$ to $+\gamma_{_{EPs}}$ , both states evolve following the imaginary part of the upper level.
-This is due to the so-called skin effect \cite{RevModPhys.93.015005} that in the non-Hermitian system, the eigenstate having real imaginary part will dominate the dynamical evolution.
-More interestingly, when $\gamma>+\gamma_{_{EPs}}$, the quantum states neither follow the upper level nor lower level clearly indicate the breakdown of adiabaticity.
+For $\delta>1$, EPs occur at $\gamma=\pm\gamma_{\rm EPs}$.
+Therefore, when $\gamma$ changes from $-\infty$ to $+\infty$, the system will pass through the EPs; here, the adiabaticity may break.
+A comparison of the dynamical levels $\varepsilon_{\mathrm{Dyn}}$ and the adiabatic levels $\varepsilon_{\mathrm{Eigen}}$ for $\delta=3$ is shown in Fig. \ref{fig:fig5}.
+Figures \ref{fig:fig5}(a) and (b) show the real part and imaginary part of the energy levels.
+It is observed that in the range of $\gamma<\gamma_{\rm EPs}$, the initial state prepared in either the upper or lower level can perfectly follow the real part of the adiabatic energy level.
+However, in the range from $-\gamma_{\rm EPs}$ to $+\gamma_{\rm EPs}$, both states evolve following the imaginary part of the upper level.
+This is due to the so-called skin effect \cite{RevModPhys.93.015005}, in which in the non-Hermitian system, the eigenvalue with a positive imaginary part will dominate the dynamical evolution.
+More interestingly, when $\gamma>+\gamma_{\rm EPs}$, the quantum states follow neither the upper level nor the lower level, clearly indicating the breakdown of adiabaticity.

-Now, we reveal the underlying mechanism of the breakdown of adiabaticity, we first deduce following relations from Eq. \eqref{eq:dyn1},

-In Fig. \ref{fig:fig6}, we plot the normalized $\zeta$ ( i.e., in each integration step, divided by $\mathcal{N}$ ) as a function of $\gamma=\alpha t$ for varied $\delta$.
-Clearly, $\zeta$ started from $1$ always converges to a certain constant value for large $\gamma$.
-In the case of reciprocity (i.e., $\delta=0$), $\zeta$ keeps to be 1.
-This is because the evolution in this case is unitary and the $\zeta$ is a a conserved quantity.
-In the weak nonreciprocal regime ($\delta<1$), $\zeta$ converges to a non-zero values, which is solely determined by the nonreciprocity parameter in the simple form of $-1/(\delta-1)$ (as shown the inset in Fig. \ref{fig:fig6}).
-The reason is that, for the case $\delta<1$, the adiabaticity is maintained that the quantum state keeps evolving on the lower level and finally reach $(n_a, n_b)=(0,1)$ for large positive $\gamma$, that is $\zeta$ tends to be $-1/(\delta-1)$.

-In the strong nonreciprocal regime ($\delta>1$), we find interestingly that after EPs, $\zeta$ remains being the constant value of zero regardless of $\delta$.
-This because, considering the explicit expressions Eq. \eqref{eq:EPeigenstates} of the wavefunctions at EPs, after EPs , Eq. \eqref{eq:dyn2} becomes

-Using the Eq. \eqref{eq:epa} and considering the normalization relation, we can finally obtain the adiabatic tunneling probability